 Smart-contracts essentially encode a commitment on behalf of two parties into the digital ledger of a currency, in a way that cannot be undone.
-In a certain event. the smart contract will trigger counter-
+In a certain event, the smart contract will trigger counterparty A to make a transfer to counterparty B, without the intervention of either.